 And that is precisely what has happened.

-In 2015, in the U.S., the total fertility rate (TFR) – that is, the number of children the average woman will have in her lifetime – sank to 1.84, well below the replacement level of 2.1 and less than one-third of the 1960s rate (3.7).
+In 2015, in the U.S., the total fertility rate (TFR) – that is, the number of children the average woman will have in her lifetime – sank to 1.84, well below the replacement level of 2.1 and less than half of the 1960s rate (3.7).

 A self-inflicted demise